sanjothebay/jc_react_portfolio/README.md

 #### Design

-As with the previous portfolio homework, "good" design is subjective.
-Your site should look "polished."
-Here are a few guidelines on what that means:

 * Mobile-first design

-* Choose a color palette for your site so it doesn't just look like the default bootstrap theme or an unstyled HTML site.
+* color palette for your site so it doesn't just look like the default bootstrap theme or an unstyled HTML site.

-* Make sure the font size is large enough to read, and that the colors don't cause eye strain.
+* font size is large enough to read, and that the colors don't cause eye strain.

-* If you want to go above and beyond, try using animations and react component libraries.
-Note that this will _not_ affect your grade, but it may impact how potentials employers gauge your knowledge.
+*  react component libraries.

 ### React

-Additionally, this new portfolio should be created using React.
+This new portfolio was created using React.
+     npx create-react-app my-app

-At a minimum, your portfolio should include the following:
+   Portfolio include the following:

 * A `Header` component that appears on multiple pages